ThePlank/PlankEngine/README.md

 this engine is currently a WIP and is a &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; engine

-this engine currently uses the input system from "Strawberry Engine" (we were too lazy to make our own input system or shit like that)
+this engine currently uses a really bad decompiled version of the week 7 input system

 expect updates